2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 The coinbase is a specific type of Bitcoin transaction, unique to each block and always the first of its kind.
 It allows the miner who has found a valid proof of work to receive their block reward.
 This reward consists of two elements: **block grant** and **transaction fee**, as discussed in the previous section.

 The coinbase transaction is unique in that it is the only one capable of creating bitcoins ex nihilo, without the need to consume inputs to generate outputs.
-These newly created bitcoins are what we might call "original UTXOs."
+These newly created bitcoins are what we might refer to as "original UTXOs."

 ![BTC204](assets/fr/016.webp)